FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 2 - Requirements Document.md

 ###1.1 Problem Definition

+The software company Brighgauge would like a platform to test certain datasources.
+Namely they want the data to come back in a formatted way which would enable them to dive into the details and decide the viability of including that datasource on their platform.

 ###1.2 Scope of System

+The scope of the system is limited for this semester.
+The main goal of the product owner is to enable data retrieval from the Trello API.
+As such, there is not outset intention to have the system integrate multiple APIs at this time.
+Care will be taken to design the system in such a way that will enable future APIs to be added in a simple manner, but those may come secondary to accomplishing the goal at hand.

 ###1.3 Definition, Acronyms, and Abbreviations

+**SaaS**: Software-as-a-Service is defined as a software licensing model that is subscription based.
+It enables a user to have access to some business application that they can use for their own unique purposes.

 ###1.4 Overview of Document

+This document goes on to discuss the current system in place that this project will be dealing with, chapter 2.
+After that, a project plan is layed out which breaksdown the work and costs associated with this project.
+Finally, chapter 4 introduces the functional requirements and shows an analysis of those requirements.
+The end of this document contains a glossary and appendices to aid in understanding the situation.

 ######[top](#deliverable-2---requirements-document)
 -------

 ##2.
 Current System

+As of right now there is now current system in place for this project.
+This is version zero and so is a foray into the possibility of this testing ground and the features it might contain.
+The company has its product which integrates data sources into a dashboard to allow users to create visualizations.
+This exploratory tool is an aid to that product.

 ######[top](#deliverable-2---requirements-document)